TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 Improve your documentation to render without warning
 ====================================================

-Have a look at :ref:`Common pitfalls <rest-common-pitfalls>` that might cause rendering warnings.

 If you believe you found a bug in the new PHP-based rendering, please open an `Issue on GitHub <https://github.com/TYPO3-Documentation/render-guides/issues>`__.